-Benefits of Software Asset Management – reducing costs
+Benefits of Software Asset Management – Part 2 Reducing Costs

-In our second blog on the benefits of SAM we will be looking at how it can help to reduce costs across the organization.
+In our second blog on the benefits of software asset management (SAM) we will be looking at how it can help to reduce costs across the organization.
 The first article on managing risks can be found here.

 Cost reduction (along with compliance) is typically cited as a major factor for investing in SAM.
 The most obvious saving being on the licenses themselves.
 As a good SAM program will track the usage of software (as well as installed instances), it enables license optimization and ensures an organization only buys and uses that software which it actually needs, thus reducing overspend.

 License spend though is not the only area where SAM can help reduce costs.
-The necessary disciplines of SAM will also help reduce hardware costs as well as it will enable the identification of unused hardware and servers that can be consolidated.
+The necessary disciplines of SAM will also help reduce hardware costs as well as enabling the identification of unused hardware and servers that can be consolidated.

 The detailed and rich information that SAM delivers puts organizations in a stronger position to negotiate a better agreement with their software vendor(s) come renewal time.
-By being able to show that you are compliant it essentially weakens the software vendor’s hand and prevents them from being able to strong-arm you into unfavourable and costly agreements that specifically favour them.
+By being able to show that you are compliant it essentially weakens the software vendor’s hand and prevents them from being able to strong-arm you into unfavourable and costly agreements, which only specifically favour them.

 Also, by unifying your software buying across the organization, the increased volumes you can offer the software vendor will enable you to get a better deal than if you had several people/departments across your organization negotiating independently.